Our innovative solutions

 Vitters captive winches are remarkable for their strength, performance and low maintenance.
 Last but not least, servicing can be carried out, and maintenance advice given, by Vitters’ in-house team.

-Hybrid Solar Panels – Project Zero
+V-Solar – Project Zero

 Project Zero will receive 100 square meters of hybrid solar panels, which use both electrical and thermal energy with an efficiency of 60 percent.
 The solar panels are integrated into the Bimini and deckhouses of the yacht.
 When Zero is at anchor and there is little wind, its sustainable energy production relies upon solar energy.
 In addition to energy from the sun, the hybrid solar panels also generate energy from heat.
 Liquid will run along the panels.
 It gets warm because the solar panels also get warm.
 The yacht not only has ‘electric batteries’ but also ’thermal batteries’.
 Splitting these two forms of energy will be groundbreaking.

-Hydropower – Project Zero
+V-Hydropower – Project Zero

 Hydropower will used to generate energy on board Zero.
 The yacht will be equipped with water turbines.
 Two rotating azimuth pods can be used for propulsion, maneuvering and – when the vessel is moving under sail – energy regeneration.
 A hydrogenator converts the kinetic energy into electricity, which can charge a large part of the yacht’s energy requirements.
 It is a very efficient way to generate energy.
 Zero will sacrifice some speed – about 1 to 1.2 knots – but the amount of energy she generates is almost as much as a typical generator on a similar-sized yacht.

-Battery bank – Project Zero
+V-Battery bank – Project Zero

 For project Zero, high-density lithium-ion and PCM salt batteries will store all energy on board.
 The battery bank has a capacity of approximately five megawatts.
 That is the battery equivalent of 88 Tesla cars!

-Insulation – Project Zero
+V-Insulation – Project Zero

 During the development of project Zero the most important credo is; You don’t have to generate what you don’t need.
 One way to save energy is to properly insulate the hull and deck.
 Zero’s decks will be covered with teak.
 Below this is a layer of cork.
 This has a good insulating effect, which reduces energy expenditure.
 The construction of the superstructures on a yacht like Zero are normally made of aluminium.
 For Zero, its superstructures will be built in composites for a better insulating effect and therefore lower energy consumption.
 Lastly, Zero’s hull is also to be painted with an infrared-reflecting paint that limits heat absorption by approximately 20 to 25 percent – an impressive figure.